-The City that never sleeps!
-Pulsating, Alive, On the Move, Vibrant, Inspiring, Amazing; Remembering legend actor Johnny Walker in CID the super hit Hindi movie of the 1950s for true conveying lines…
+The City That Never Sleeps!
+Pulsating, Alive, On the Move, Vibrant, Inspiring, Amazing; reminiscent of the legendary actor Johnny Walker in the super hit Hindi movie CID from the 1950s, who truly conveyed the essence of these lines…

 Old Mumbai: A Look at Old Bombay to Mumbai in Photos